Artur158/ReadMe-file-generator/README.md

 # ReadMe-file-generator
-A project to create  Professional README Generator with note.js and ES^
+A project to create  Professional README Generator with note.js and ES6